hasindu2008/slow5/docs/tutorial.md

 ## Signal Conversion

 The analogue signal measured undergoes digital conversion via the Analog to Digital Converter (ADC) before it can be stored in memory.

 We refer to the digital signal output by the ADC as our "raw signal".
-To convert this raw signal into the approximation of our actual anagolue signal in [pico amps](https://en.wikipedia.org/wiki/Ampere#SI_prefixes), we use the following equation:
+To convert this raw signal into the approximation of our actual analogue signal in [pico amps](https://en.wikipedia.org/wiki/Ampere#SI_prefixes), we use the following equation:

 `signal_in_pico_ampere = (raw_signal + offset) * (range / digitisation)`